-Scarlett Moffatt has been tipped to compete in Strictly Come Dancing 2018.
+Scarlett Moffatt says she wants to compete in Strictly Come Dancing 2019.

 The former Goggleboxer, who won I'm A Celebrity in 2016, could be set for her next reality TV challenge.

-The TV presenter has spoken about her love of dance before, but suggested she had 'too much training' to take part in the BBC One series.
+The TV presenter has spoken about her love of dance before, but suggested she had 'too much training' when she was younger to take part in the BBC One series.

-During an episode of ITV gameshow Play To The Whistle last year, Scarlett revealed her passion for dance and how she had a load of trophies to her name.
+During an episode of ITV gameshow Play To The Whistle in 2017, Scarlett revealed her passion for dance and how she had a load of trophies to her name.

 "Good for you, girl – you've got to go on Strictly now," host Bradley Walsh told her on the show.
 "Scarlett, you've got to go on Strictly now if you've done ballroom.
 600 trophies?
 You've got to go on it!"